top of page

 There's no universal right answer, but many owners who wait for a "perfect" market window ultimately sell under less favorable conditions than expected.
 This page walks through the framework I use with clients to help them decide.

-What Should I Consider Before Selling My Apartment Building in San Diego?
+What Should I Consider Before Selling My Apartment Building?

 1. Equity Position